Can You Use a Credit Card on Venmo?

-Venmo limits the number of credit and debits cards you can have on your account in a rolling six month period of time.
+Venmo limits the number of credit and debits cards you can have on your account in a rolling six-month period of time.
 You can have no more than four active or deleted cards on your account in the past six months.
 If you remove your fourth card from your account, for example, you may not be able to replace it with another card for a few months.
-Keep this in miand if you plan to rotate your cards periodically, for example, to max out your credit card rewards.
+Keep this in mind if you plan to rotate your cards periodically in order to max out your credit card rewards.

 Since credit cards have stronger fraud protection than debit cards and bank accounts, using your credit card can be more secure than using a debit card on Venmo.
 Credit cards often have zero fraud liability which prevents you from being accountable for unauthorized purchases made to your card.
 Adding a PIN to your Venmo account also can make your account more secure.